Smart Energy Algorithms Need Lots of Data

 SkyElectric compared benchmarks on ScyllaDB’s website with their own Cassandra test runs.

-Rasool identified operational ease as the key benefit of Scylla.
-While SkyElectric saw 10x better performance with Scylla, operational ease was still more important, and ultimately proved to be the key criterion that drove the team’s decision.
+Rasool identified operational ease as the key benefit of ScyllaDB, a real-time big data database.
+While SkyElectric saw 10x better performance with ScyllaDB, operational ease was still more important, and ultimately proved to be the key criterion that drove the team’s decision.

 -Meraj Rasool, DevOps Lead, SkyElectric